 COUN 7372.
 Qualitative Methodology.
 3 Hours.

-This course is designed to teach qualitative research methodology within a counseling problems-based contextual framework.
-The course will emphasize qualitative techniques through lecture, discussion, readings, and field-based research projects using the methods learned.
+Students study qualitative research methodology within a counseling problems-based contextual framework.
+An emphasis placed on qualitative techniques through lecture, discussion, readings, and field-based research projects, using the methods learned.

 Prerequisite: COUN 7331 with a grade of B or higher.